Syria

 Conflict and Hunger

 Insecurity Insight monitors conflict events affecting food insecurity in Syria as part of its Conflict and Hunger project.
 Our latest report documents 1,732 incidents recorded between 1 January 2017 and 31 December 2022.
 They include wide ranging threats to farmers posed by detonations of explosive remnants of war on agricultural and farmland, airstrikes on markets, looting of food and shootings of farmers.
-The data is available for download on the Humanitarian Data Exchange (HDX) and the report is accessible here.
+The data is available for download on the Humanitarian Data Exchange (HDX).